django-ftl/fluent-compiler/README.rst

 We are not planning major backwards incompatible changes to the interface, but we're not guaranteeing stability yet.
-Also, the nature of the library is such that we expect most users will want to create their own wrappers anyway, which you are encouraged to do, it order to be able to absorb any backwards incompatible changes easily.
+Also, the nature of the library is such that we expect most users will want to create their own wrappers anyway, which you are encouraged to do, in order to be able to absorb any backwards incompatible changes easily.

 See the `issues list <https://github.com/django-ftl/fluent-compiler/issues>`_